“Aristarchus my fellow prisoner greets you, with Mark the cousin of Barnabas (about whom you received instructions: if he comes to you, welcome him)”

 Aristarchus was from Thessalonica.
 He attended Paul on his third missionary expedition.
 Aristarchus’ name occurs five times in the New Testament.

 Acts 19:29, “So the whole city was filled with confusion, and rushed into the theater with one accord, having seized Gaius and Aristarchus, Macedonians, Paul’s travel companions.”

 Paul’s friends kept him from going into this situation.
 Acts calls Aristarchus here a traveling companion of Paul.
-Maybe he was an assistant of Paul.
-He was a native of Thessalonica who joined Paul on his third missionary journey.
-In Ephesus this mob seized him and almost killed him.
+Maybe he was an assistant to Paul.
+He was a native of Thessalonica, who joined Paul on his third missionary journey.
+In Ephesus, this mob seized him and almost killed him.
 Nothing good ever comes from a mob.